 Absolutely not!

-Garlic drops or pills for a cough?
+Garlic drops or pills for an early cough?

 No thanks.